MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex4_event_based_retention.md

 1. Select **+ Create**.

 1. On the **Name the event** page, set the following information:
-	- **Name**: Project Boston Office Launch closed
+	- **Name**: New Product Launch closed
-	- **Description**: Assets with the Project Asset label and AssetID BostonOfficeLaunch will enter their retention period.
+	- **Description**: Assets with the Project Asset label and AssetID NewProductLaunch will enter their retention period.

 1. Select **Next**.